 Certain discussions and analyses set out in this Annual Report and Accounts (and the Additional Information for US Listing Purposes) include measures which are not defined by generally accepted accounting principles (GAAP) such as IFRS.
 We believe this information, along with comparable GAAP measurements, is useful to investors because it provides a basis for measuring our operating performance, and our ability to retire debt and invest in new business opportunities.
-Our management uses these financial measures, along with the most directly comparable GAAP financial measures, in evaluating our operating performance and value creation.
+Our management uses these financial measures, in evaluating our operating performance and value creation.
 Non-GAAP financial measures should not be considered in isolation from, or as a substitute for, financial information presented in compliance with GAAP.
 Wherever appropriate and practical, we provide reconciliations to relevant GAAP measures.